mezidia/song-helper/README.md

 ### Scenarios
 -----------

-- We get a description of the mood in _two different ways_: through a **bot** (Telegram) in the form of a text message and through a form on the **site** (Django).
-Next, the text is converted to a vector, compared with the song vectors in the database, and the result is returned as a song reference (in both cases). to We get a description of the mood in _different ways_: through a **bot** (Telegram, Discord) in the form of a text message, through a form on the **site** (Django) , through a form on the **mobile app** (Kivy App).
+- We get a description of the mood in _different ways_: through a **bot** (Telegram, Discord) in the form of a text message, through a form on the **site** (Django) , through a form on the **mobile app** (Kivy App).
 Next, the text is converted to a vector, compared with the mood vectors, getting a random song with this mood from databae and the result is returned as a song reference (in each cases).
 - The site will have one more page with a form for entering a song id from _Spotify_.
 This is for making database bigger.
 Also you can do it from bots in Telegram and Discord.

 ## Build status :hammer: